3. Conflict Sensitivity

 Emergency responses often operate in complex conflict environments, whether the emergency is directly caused by conflict or by a natural disaster (or a combination of both).
 If emergency responses are insensitive to conflict, programmes may be affected by the conflict and be less effective.
 More crucially, they may inadvertently trigger, prolong or increase violence and suffering.
 The humanitarian imperative to respond to those most in need is the key driver of emergency interventions but agencies also have a responsibility to consider their impact on conflict, social cohesion, and violence.
 Conflict-sensitive approaches to aid seek to minimise negative impacts and maximise positive impacts of humanitarian assistance on conflict.
 They can be applied to all interventions at all stages of the programme cycle (preparedness, assessment, design, implementation, monitoring and evaluation) and in all contexts (not only war zones).

 Conflict-linked challenges in emergency response include displaced populations being deliberate targets of violence, perpetrators of violence being indistinguishable from target groups, problems of distributing resources in situations of scarcity where violence is used as a tool to obtain a livelihood, and civilians experiencing deliberate rights violations and abuses (including sexual exploitation by parties to conflict or by personnel of peacekeeping or aid missions – refer to Chapter on Prevention of and response to sexual exploitation and abuse).
 Conflict sensitivity is integral to protection approaches and quality and accountability measures particularly communications and feedback systems.
 Much of conflict sensitivity is simply a reinforcement of good programming and risk management.
-(See CET Chapter 32 Quality and Accountability).
+(See CET Chapter on Quality and Accountability).

 With the majority of the UN’s Level 3 emergencies now conflict driven, it is clear that CARE’s biggest (Type 4) responses will very often be in protracted conflict settings.
 CARE’s emergency programming in conflict contexts must systematically build conflict sensitivity into our operations, combining protection, gender, accountability and security processes.
 At a systemic level, the effects of climate change are now more than ever interacting with political dynamics to further weaken fragile states and trigger outbreaks of violence.
 Political, economic, environmental and social impacts are now all required areas for attention in planning for emergencies and helping communities to build resilience.
 Trends that CARE will have to focus on in coming years include: